 - Setting up a manager within the EU is often considered for larger funds.
 The licensing process takes at least six months.
 There are major substance requirements that apply to the EU manager in order to obtain its licence that generally include, among other things, for Luxembourg managers:

 - To have its own permanent office space in Luxembourg;

 - To have at least three full time employees who are permanently working in Luxembourg, with some flexibility for those managers with assets under management under €1.5bn;

 - If a delegation is considered, to delegate only if (i) such delegation was not to result in the Luxembourg manager being a “letter box entity” and (ii) the terms of the delegation comply with the AIFM Directive.
-In practice, non-EU managers opting for a delegation of portfolio management functions from the Luxembourg manager to the non-EU managers should note that this is only available to those managers supervised by an authority that signed a cooperation agreement with the CSSF (the list can be found here.)
+In practice, non-EU managers opting for a delegation of portfolio management functions from the Luxembourg manager to the non-EU managers should note that this is only available to those managers supervised by an authority that signed a cooperation agreement with the CSSF.
 As the UK is currently an EU memberstate, no such cooperation agreement is in place, noting that ESMA and EU regulators confirmed on 17 July 2020 the No-deal Brexit Memoranda of Understanding with the UK Financial Conduct Authority (“FCA”);

 - To maintain adequate technical infrastructure and human resources to carry out its activities including, amongst other items, business continuity plan, persons in charge of accounting, permanent compliance function, permanent internal audit, permanent risk management, liquidity management, operation conditions, conflict of interest, investment in securitisations positions, valuation and remuneration;